Want to take quizzes and track your credits?

 Do you know how to bring down your A1c?

-Teach-back, also called closing the loop, is another technique that health coaches use to assess understanding.
-Teach-back uses plain language to explain the physician's recommendations and asks patients to tell the coach in their own words what they understood about the visit and plan of care.
+Teach-back, also called “closing the loop,” is another technique that health coaches use to assess understanding.9 Teach-back uses plain language to explain the physician's recommendations and asks patients to tell the coach in their own words what they understood about the visit and plan of care.9

-Health coaches should also be trained to be positive, thoughtful and empathetic with their patients.
-Choosing the right person for the job is often as much about a temperament and interest in partnering with patients to achieve their goals as it is about knowledge about chronic disease and wellness.
+Health coaches should also be trained to be positive, thoughtful, and empathetic with their patients.
+Choosing the right person for the job is often as much about holding an interest in partnering with patients to achieve their goals and having the right temperament for the job as it is about knowledge about chronic disease and wellness.

 Introduce your patients to the health coach and explain the goals of the program to them so it is easier to implement.
 Let scheduled patients know that they can expect to meet their new health coach at their upcoming visit.
 A phone call from the health coach or a warm handoff from the physician can put patients at ease and show the practice's commitment to partnering with them to improve their health.